Arsen6331/Arsen6331/README.md

 Hello!
-I am Arsen Musayelyan, a 17-year-old Software Engineer.
+I am Arsen Musayelyan.

 I am very passionate about programming and open-source software.
 I really enjoy contributing to the community by creating open-source projects and contributing to existing projects.
 My favorite topics include embedded software, cryptography, automation, networking, and the Linux operating system.